kevinbowen777/odin-project/foundations/05_css_foundations/05_foundations_css_foundations.md

 A CSS declaration that is more specific will take precedenct over less specific ones.
-Inline styles have the highest specificity compared to selectors, while each type of selector has its own specificity level that contribures to how specific a declaration is.
+Inline styles have the highest specificity compared to selectors, while each type of selector has its own specificity level that contributes to how specific a declaration is.
 Other selectors contribute to specificity, but we're only focusing on the ones mentioned in this lesson: